brian6484/CSKnowledge/Backend/ansi isolation.md

 ## serialisable isolation
 This is less of concurrency but transactions are fully isolated from each other so it runs 1 by 1.

+This too, like read uncommitted, is not really needed.